Introduction :

 Legitimate use: virtually nil by 2025 (replaced by centralized management).

-How to stop and deactivate service RemoteRegistry
+How to stop and deactivate service RemoteRegistry.

 Impact: reduced info disclosure, slower network recognition.